-The project originated from a successful Charette process in 2015 (refer Clydebank Charrette Action Plan) and has been progressing in consultation with funding partner Sustrans over the last 2 years following the successful funding award from the Sustrans Community Links Programme.
+The project originated from a successful Charette process in 2015 (refer Clydebank Charrette Action Plan) and has been progressing in consultation with funding partner Sustrans following the successful funding award from the Sustrans Community Links Programme in 2016.

-Over the last year, the design has been advanced, taking into account the comments received so far and the results of detailed technical assessments and traffic modelling.
-A detailed layout has now been produced.
-The Council and Sustrans wish to share this with the community and other interested parties.
+The design was advanced, taking into account the comments received following community consultation and the results of detailed technical assessments and traffic modelling.

 The Connecting Clydebank project relates to the A814 (Glasgow Road/ Dumbarton Road) between Clydebank Library and to the west of the Argyll Road junction.
-The proposals in the current layout incorporate the following key design elements:
+The proposals incorporate the following key design elements: